 high-value land around Olga Bay and the popular and valuable salmon systems of the Karluk and Sturgeon rivers.
 The Trustees have protected more than 260,000 acres on the Island, much of it within the Kodiak National Wildlife Refuge.
-In addition to providing protection for pink and sockeye salmon, harlequin ducks, bald eagles, black oystercatchers, and other injured resources, these acquisitions also help protect habitat important to Kodiak habitat program has protected more than 300 salmon streams.
+In addition to providing protection for pink and sockeye salmon, harlequin ducks, bald eagles, black oystercatchers, and other injured resources, these acquisitions also help protect habitat important to Kodiak brown bears.